Are you wondering how to choose the best WordPress plugin for your website?

-When you are trying a plugin, make sure you read these sections so that you can configure and use the plugin properly on your website.
-It is also possible that you will find some other cool tips there.
+When you are trying a plugin, make sure you read these sections to configure and use the plugin properly on your website.
+You might also find some other excellent tips there.

-For example, if you are a looking for a plugin that adds a widget, then you might find out that it also provides a template tag which you can use in your theme or a shortcode which you can use in posts and pages.
-You may also find out plugin author’s advice on how to add your own CSS styles to plugin output.
+For example, if you are looking for a plugin that adds a widget, you might find out that it also provides a template tag that you can use in your theme or a shortcode that you can use in posts and pages.

 Testing a Plugin

-WordPress plugins may slow down your website if they are poorly written or don’t follow WordPress coding standards.
+WordPress plugins can slow down your website if they are poorly written or don’t follow WordPress coding standards.

-To check for this problem go to Pingdom or any other site speed checking service.
+To check for this problem, you can go to Pingdom or any other site speed checking service.
 Test your website’s page speed before activating the plugin.
-Take screenshots or note down the results.
+Then, you need to take screenshots or note down the results.

 After that, go back to your WordPress website and activate the plugin.
 Now test your website speed again.